Jump to section:

 Failure scenarios:

-- Outdated maps: A delivery robot relying on an outdated facility layout may attempt to navigate through recently installed walls or barriers.
+- Outdated maps: A delivery robot relying on an outdated facility layout may attempt to navigate through recently installed walls

 Limited to Predefined Rule Sets